French CPA for Opticians in France

 The September 2026 e-invoicing obligation affects opticians on two fronts:

-We audit the POS-to-PDP integration path (Optikam, Visual Plus, Atol Vision, Optical Center → Pennylane → PDP), select a certified PDP, and train the store team before the September 2026 deadline.
+We audit the POS-to-PDP integration path (Optikam, Visual Plus, Atol Vision, Optical Center → Pennylane → PDP), select a registered approved platform, and train the store team before the September 2026 deadline.

 Optical stores are a recurring acquisition target.
 Typical valuations sit at 0.5×-0.8× annual revenue or 4×-6× EBITDA, with premium multiples for high-traffic locations and well-located franchise stores.
 Beyond the headline multiple, the due diligence must surface: